eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Nodeos

-`Nodeos` is the core EOSIO node daemon that can be configured with plugins to run a node.
+Is the core EOSIO node `daemon` that can be configured with plugins to run a node.
 Example uses are block production, dedicated API endpoints, and local development.

-nodeos = node + eos
+`nodeos = nodo + eos`

 * * *